mdvorak/js-java-properties/README.md

 ### Setting a value

-Adds or replaces given key and value.
-If value is undefined, it is removed.
+This method adds or replaces the given key-value pair.
+If the value is undefined, the key is removed.
-Empty string still counts as a value.
+Note that an empty string is still considered a value.

-If there are duplicate keys in the list, all but first one are removed.
+If there are multiple occurrences of the same key in the list, only the first one is kept and all other occurrences are removed.

 ```ts
 import * as properties from 'js-java-properties'